- Home

 This year, the festival is set to return bigger and better than ever before.
 With over 50 chalets to explore, you can sample and buy local delights, including the finest gins, jams, cheese, pickles, baked goods – and, of course, plenty of rhubarb-themed food and drink.

-There’s also a range of workshops on offer at the festival, as well as live street entertainment and a new programme of chef demos where you can brush up on your culinary skills.
-You can also expect live music every day at the Rhu-Bar – including a selection of local rock, folk, and pop artists.
+There’s also a range of workshops on offer, along with live street entertainment and a programme of chef demos where you can brush up on your culinary skills.
+You can also expect live music every day at the Rhu-Bar, including a selection of local rock, folk, and pop artists.

-Wakefield Rhubarb Festival will run from Friday 21st to Sunday 23rd February this year.
-If you’re a keen foodie, this isn’t one to miss.
+Wakefield Rhubarb Festival will run from Friday 20th to Sunday 22nd February this year.
+If you’re a keen foodie, this isn’t one to miss – grab your tickets via the Experience Wakefield website.

 The festival includes a programme of over 250 events covering a range of fascinating topics – from engineering and robotics to maths, physics, astronomy, and the environment.

-This year’s events include everything from discussions about the ethics of AI and the science of menopause to talks about peat bogs and how some of our favourite animals survive the winter.
+This year’s events include everything from discussions on the neuroscience of trauma and the nutrition for menopause to talks about reviving Northern Ireland’s lost meadows and designing for sustainability.
 Check out the full programme on the NI Science Festival website.

 If you’re in the mood for fresh air and adventure this February, you might enjoy visiting a National Trust or English Heritage site.